mageplaza/magento-2-instagram-feed/README.md

 ```

-## 4. Highlight Features
+## 4. Highlight Features of Magento 2 Instagram Feed

 ### Display Instagram Images anywhere on site

-**Instagram Feed Widget by Mageplaza **support store admin in updating trendy eye-catching Instagram images on any specific pages on your store site.
+**Magento 2 Instagram Feed Widget by Mageplaza** support store admin in updating trendy eye-catching Instagram images on any specific pages on your store site.

 Admins can easily create Instagram Widget then **embed Instagram block on the homepage**, **product listing page**, **product page** or any **CMS pages**, based on their specific purposes.